npm/jobs/2018/q4/vp-product.md

 - Establish and manage scalable and repeatable processes for user research, market analysis, forecasting, and design.
-- Work with product managers, subject matter experts, engineering, marketing, sales, support, and the rest of the ELT to define a product roadmap that is both feasible and compelling.
+- Work with product managers, subject matter experts, engineering, marketing, sales, support, and the rest of the executive leadership teamto define a product roadmap that is both feasible and compelling.
 - Provide clear accountability and mentorship for product managers, raising the bar for product excellence within the team that reports to you.